www3838438/dbu/README.md

 ### Customize/Build your own

- * `live-build` is used to build the system.
-Install the `live-build` package.
+ * [`live-build`](https://www.debian.org/devel/debian-live/) is used to build the system.
+ * Install the `live-build make build-essential wget git` packages.
- * Dependencies are downloaded and setup from the [`Makefile`](../Makefile).
+ * Build dependencies are downloaded and setup from the [`Makefile`](../Makefile).
 To run the build process with the default configuration, run `make all` from the root of this repository.
  * You must build from the same distribution as the target distribution (build *stable* systems on a build machine running *stable*, *testing* on a machine running *testing*...)

 ```